sal55/langs/candm.md

 **128** One more:
 ````
-if C in [13,10,9] then     # white-space
+if c in [13,10,9] then     # (so c is a white-space character)
 ````
-The expression 'x in [a,b,...]' is true when x matches at least one value in the list.
+The expression 'x in \[a,b,...\]' is true when x matches at least one value in the list.

-(Both a..b and [a,b,c] are constructors from my dynamic language which has actual range and bitset types.
-That also allowed [a,b,c,d..e].
+(Both a..b and [a,b,c] are constructs from my dynamic language which has actual range and bitset types.
+Here they are just syntax.)
-The original intention here was that [a,b,c] can construct a short bitset of of type u64 or u128, enabling fast bit tests.
-But for now, a..b and [a,b,c] (no mixed ranges) are just constructs, not types.
-And the test for [a,b,c] is sequential.)

 **129** C allows you to write A==B<=C, but the result is not meaningful (eg. A=B yields 0 or 1, and that is compared with C).
 M has proper chained
 comparisons: